fsziegler/GTD-Kanban/README.md

 ##Use Cases
 Some typical use cases that this tool are intended to address are:
-  - You have lots of ideas that you want to act on, you don't want to lose any of them, but can only focus on one at a time
+  - You have lots of ideas that you want to act on, you don't want to forget any of them, but can only focus on one at a time
   - You have multiple goals, and want to make incremental progress on all of them in an organized way
   - You are writing a complex piece of software
   - You are building something